 Exercise is the best way to help Parkinson's patients walk better.
 The most common form of exercise used in people with PD is gait training, which helps improve walking speed, balance, and coordination.
 Regular aerobic exercises such as walking or bicycling can also help strengthen muscles and promote better overall physical functioning.

-I hope that you have found this blog helpful in learning about exercising with Parkinson's disease.
+I hope that you found this blog helpful in learning about exercising with Parkinson's disease.
 Customizing your exercise regimen based on your abilities and consulting with a doctor or physical therapist before starting is crucial.
 Regular aerobic exercise, strengthening, balance, and stretching exercises are crucial for maximum benefits.
 Regular exercise has been shown to have several benefits for individuals with Parkinson's disease, including slowing down disease progression, improving physical abilities, and enhancing the overall quality of life.